How to Clean Your Kitchen in Basically 5 Minutes

 Shine up a stainless steel sink

 A shiny stainless steel kitchen sink is a glowing compliment to your kitchen.
 To quickly clean the sink without scratching it, use a damp sponge and baking soda.
-“The baking soda will remove stains without scratching the surface,” says Kathleen McEvoy, owner of Zen Green Services in Baltimore.
-“Once you’ve cleaned the stains, use a spray bottle filled with vinegar to rinse the sink,” explains McEvoy.
+"The baking soda will remove stains without scratching the surface," says Kathleen McEvoy, owner of Zen Green Services in Baltimore.
+"Once you've cleaned the stains, use a spray bottle filled with vinegar to rinse the sink," explains McEvoy.
 The vinegar acts as a disinfectant.
 Rinse with water and your sink will shine like new.
+If your microwave has these problems, don't ignore them.

 Remove pet hair from furniture